usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ILLUSTRATION: M owns a large piece of land on which he plans to build many facilities, including office buildings, warehouses, and stores.
-The eastern section of the land is fairly level, the central section of the land is extremely steep, and the western section of the land is marshland.M assumes that he only need comply with the new construction requirements in the eastern section.
+The eastern section of the land is fairly level, the central section of the land is extremely steep, and the western section of the land is marshland.
+M assumes that he only need comply with the new construction requirements in the eastern section.
 He notifies his architect and construction contractor to be sure that all buildings in the eastern section are built in full compliance with ADAAG.
 He further advises that no ADAAG requirements